-Component 1: "Devising" (40%) Practical exam (Portfolio 30% + Performance 10%) This component focuses on the process of creating devised drama.
-You will contribute as either a performer or a designer to a piece of devised drama, and you will analyse and evaluate your own work in a portfolio, which may be written or spoken.
+- Component 1: "Devising" (40%)

+Practical exam (Portfolio 30% + Performance 10%)

+This component focuses on the process of creating devised drama.
+You will contribute as a performer to a piece of devised drama, and you will analyse and evaluate your own work in a portfolio, which may be written or spoken.

-Component 2: "Performance from Text" (20%) Practical exam
+- Component 2: "Performance from Text" (20%)

+Practical exam

 This component culminates in the performance of two extracts from one play.
-You can choose to be assessed as either a performer or a designer.
+You will be assessed as a performer.
 The play must contrast with the set play in Component 3.

-Component 3: "Theatre Makers in Practice" (40%) Open Book (1/4 hour) written exam This exam tests your knowledge and understanding of drama and theatre through the study of one set play and an evaluation of a live theatre performance.
+• Component 3: "Theatre Makers in Practice" (40%) Open Book (13⁄4 hour) written exam This exam tests your knowledge and understanding of drama and theatre through the study of one set play and an evaluation of a live theatre performance.